This presentation is part of the Texas Cultural Landscape Symposium, February 23-26, Waco, Texas.

 Through much research, many site visits and even more time exploring the point cloud, we are able to map, find and photograph and describe almost all of those 350 names.
 So those are all in our CLI.
 For example, in the 1928 map, which again is this map here in this 1928 map that points to a formation that is called Andy Gump.
 We had no written description in that guide about what Andy Gump was, what type of formation it was, what it might look like.
 It just pointed to this general area and said, Andy Gump.
 And when we explored the cave and looked for this formation, we couldn’t find it.
 So, we just didn’t know what it looked like.

 However, by examining the point cloud, the point cloud allowed us to zoom in on there.
 And by the way, it wasn’t helped by the fact that this area was also dimly lit.
 In the point cloud, we were able to go into the point cloud and zoom in and look around and we’re actually able to find this formation.
-Oops, wrong one, let me jump ahead.
 This formation here, which is a little difficult to see, but it’s a seven foot long slab of rock that is about a foot thick and it’s propped up on a very narrow rock, is about 21 inches wide, right here, that resembles in profile this comic strip character Andy Gump from 1917 and it’s even harder to see over here, but this is the matching image that we found in the point cloud.
 Once we found it in the point cloud, we’re able to go back to the cave, find it in real life and photograph it for the report and we’re able to do that over and over again.

-The other thing that I accidentally skipped over here was, this is our typical symbol key that we use in the drawings and we didn’t know at the time of our initial site visits just how much we’re going to attempt to document of this cultural landscape.
+This is our typical symbol key that we use in the drawings and we didn’t know at the time of our initial site visits just how much we’re going to attempt to document of this cultural landscape.
 And by having this point cloud, we were able to, in the office, if we decided we wanted to add features, lights, electrical panels, railings etc., we could go back and do this extensive inventory over this three and a half mile cave system and simply tally all those elements without having to go back into the field to do that.
 So having the point cloud, gave us the flexibility to expand this symbol key to document much more than we had originally anticipated.

 Back to formations.
 This is another example.
 In this particular case, we knew of the witches face.
 We had a pretty good description of it, but we couldn’t find it either until we found this photograph from 1962 and if you look closely, here’s the eye.
 This is in profile.
 So here’s the eye with a beaked nose, the mouth, chin, long hair, she even has some whiskers.
 So this is the witch’s face and we couldn’t find her until we found this photograph.
 Once we found the photograph, we were able to find it in the point cloud.
 And again, once we found it in the point cloud positioned from the trail, we’re able to mark that on a map, go back to the cave, and find the photograph that matched.